 Here are some effective ways to teach your teens about money management.

-- Encourage them to get a job.
 Jobs that require a strict schedule with clocking in and out teach teens a lot about responsibility.
 Plus, they’ll now have a somewhat stable amount of money coming in regularly.
 This makes it easier to help them create a budget and create financial goals.

-- Teach them about insurance.
 The first big purchase a lot of teens want to make is buying their own car.
 If they aren’t ready for that yet, have them take over their current car insurance payments.
 You could also have them pay the increased cost of being in accidents.
 If you don’t have car insurance, you can’t drive.
 Because of this, paying for their own car insurance will keep them accountable or teach them a hard lesson early on.

-Teen Checking Accounts
+Teen Checking Account Benefits

 If you need a little more convincing that you should help your teen open a checking account, keep reading.
 There are many benefits for teens when they open a checking account.
-These benefits can make a difference now and in the future.
-Plus, teens can get a free debit card when they open their account with Alltru, so they won’t need yours for online purchases.
+These benefits can make a difference for their overall financial health now and in the future.

-- Checking accounts help build a strong financial reputation.
 While your teen might not be ready for a credit card yet, a checking account can help them build credibility for when the time comes.
 Many lenders ask for bank account information when applying for student loans and other types of borrowing.
 Helping your teen build a foundation now can give them a leg up a few years down the road.

-Teen Savings Accounts
+Teen Savings Account Perks

 Helping your teen create a budget can establish how much they have to spend and how much they need to save.
 Saving money just for the sake of saving isn’t exciting to teens when there is so much that they can buy with the money in their checking account.

 Even if your teen doesn’t need to save since you can pay for a lot of their expenses now, teaching them how to save will benefit them in the long run as they establish good financial habits they’ll need in adulthood.
-Here are different strategies to use when teaching your teen to save money.

-- Set a savings goal.
 When your teen lands their first job, help them establish savings goals so they have a safety net of money waiting for them in the future.
 If your teen can plan ahead, set a goal to hit by the end of the year.
 If your teen is known to procrastinate, break down the end-of-year goal into a smaller, monthly or quarterly goals.

-- Budget a percentage to save. if your teen doesn’t have steady income yet, encourage them to save a percentage of what they get paid.
+If your teen doesn’t have steady income yet, encourage them to save a percentage of what they get paid.
 By saving a percentage, they are saving what they can when their income is high or lower than where they would like.
 This teaches them to keep saving even in unideal situations.

-- Think-long term.
 Saving money can seem like a buzzkill in the moment.
 Help your teen think long term by saving for larger purchases later.
 This could include saving for a car, a nice laptop, or their first year of college.
 Help them create their budget so they save a little for this major expense every month to help offset the cost in the future.

 Managing your money for your family can be so rewarding.
 Raising kids is expensive.
 Finding ways to save money with kids in your house can really add up overtime.
 Saving through low-cost activities, eating at home, or investing in your house are great ways to stay in control of your finances while your cost of living continues to rise.